 punishments for those who offend and to ensure labor rights are

-properly protected, a minister said at the weekend.
+properly protected, an official said at the weekend.

 Li Yizhong, minister of the State Administration of Work Safety,

 said lax regulations and inefficient enforcement of them had